Lock Screen Ransomware Removal Using Xcitium AEP

 AEP Vs. Lock Screen Ransomware

-Fortunately, there’s Comodo’s AEP or Advanced Endpoint Protection software to counter the very threat of lock screen ransomware.
+Fortunately, there’s Xcitium’s AEP or Advanced Endpoint Protection software to counter the very threat of lock screen ransomware.
 The AEP is an anti-malware solution for individuals and organizations geared towards protecting them from ransomware.

-Comodo engineered AEP on a Default Deny Platform which allows good files to run while simultaneously blocking bad files.
+Xcitium engineered AEP on a Default Deny Platform which allows good files to run while simultaneously blocking bad files.
 The AEP runs unknown files in a safe environment isolated away from the rest of the files on the computer drive while Valkyrie, a program which judges if the processes from a file resemble those of malware or lock screen ransomware, scans and decide on the event.
 As you can see, AEP can safely lock away ransomware by allowing it to run in a controlled environment and remove it when shows its harmful side.

 - 1. Cloud-based management